notnullgames/pakemon/README.md

 ## software

 The Pakémon runs [love2d](https://love2d.org/) to manage a collection of activities.
-A few libraries are available for use in mini-games or activitieds, so you can keep the samne look/feel, if you want, but also feel free to go crazy and make yours completely differnt than the rest.
+A few libraries are available for use in mini-games or activities, so you can keep the samne look/feel, if you want, but also feel free to go crazy and make yours completely differnt than the rest.
 Think of it as the geocities of hacking toys.

 **TODO**: document dependencies